Locality-sensitive hashing: TLSH

 An implementation of TLSH is available as open-source software.

 Random projection

-The random projection method of LSH due to Moses Charikar called SimHash (also sometimes called arccos) is designed to approximate the cosine distance between vectors.
+The random projection method of LSH due to Moses Charikar called SimHash (also sometimes called arccos) uses an approximation of the cosine distance between vectors.
+The technique was used to approximate the NP-complete max-cut problem.

 The basic idea of this technique is to choose a random hyperplane (defined by a normal unit vector r) at the outset and use the hyperplane to hash input vectors.

 Given an input vector v and a hyperplane defined by r, we let $h(v) = \sgn(v \cdot r)$.
 That is, $h(v) = \pm 1$ depending on which side of the hyperplane v lies.
+This way, each possible choice of a random hyperplane r can be interpreted as a hash function $h(v)$.